 - arranging one way travel routes between transport hubs and venues

 - advising patrons to avoid particular forms of transport or routes and to avoid crowded areas when in transit to the venue

 Local authorities should avoid issuing licenses for events that could lead to larger gatherings forming and provide advice to businesses on how to manage events of this type.
 If appropriate, the government has powers to close venues hosting large gatherings or prohibit certain events (or types of event) from taking place.

 The recommendations in the rest of this document are ones you must consider as you go through this process.
 You could also consider any advice that has been produced specifically for your sector, for example by trade associations or trades unions.

 If you are currently operating, you will already have carried out an assessment of the risks posed by COVID-19 in your workplace.
 Use this document to identify any further improvements you should make.
 You must review the measures you have put in place to make sure they are working.
 You should also review them if they may no longer be effective or if there are changes in the workplace that could lead to new risks.

 1.2 Sharing the results of your risk assessment

-You must share the results of your risk assessment with your employees.
-If possible, you should consider publishing it on your website (and we would expect all businesses with over 50 employees to do so).
+You must share the results of your risk assessment with your workforce.
+If possible, you should consider publishing it on your website (and we would expect all businesses with over 50 workers to do so).
 We would expect all businesses to demonstrate to their workers and customers that they have properly assessed their risk and taken appropriate measures to mitigate this.
 You should do this by displaying a notification in a prominent place in your business and on your website, if you have one.